The stress energy tensor of neutral blackfold and dual theory: Conclusion and outlook

 In the covariant theory, the local energy momentum density of the gravitational field is not prevalent.
 Instead, a quasilocal stress tensor can be defined on the boundary of spacetime.
 But resulting stress tensor may diverge when the boundary goes to infinity.
 In order to solve this difficulty one can add an appropriate boundary term to the action which is completely relevant.

 Brown and York proposes a method to remove divergences.
 But it does not work for all intrinsic metric in the reference spacetime, so the Brown-York procedure is not generally well defined.
 Fortunately in AAdS spacetimes one can overcome to this problem.
-As gravitational action of the bulk corresponds to the quantum effective action of a conformal field theory on the AdS boundary, the expectation value of the stress tensor in the CFT solves the problem.
+As gravitational action of the bulk corresponds to the (quantum effective) action of a conformal field theory on the AdS boundary, the expectation value of the stress tensor in the CFT solves the problem.

+So this information gives us motivation to work the neutral blackfold and it's staff.
+So in the case of neutral blackfold eq.
+(9), the metric is Ricci-flat.
+AAdS form of pointed corresponding metric for this reason we are going to continue discussion on the neutral blackfold.
 In this paper we considered the metric of charged and neutral blackfold and obtained the boundary stress tensor.
 As the induced Brown-York stress tensor is conformally flat, the holographic stress tensor should be conformal to Brown-York stress energy tensor.
-For the case of neutral blackfold which it's metric is Ricci-flat, by applying the AdS/Ricci-flat correspondence, we fined the corresponding AAdS form for it.
+For the case of neutral blackfold which it's metric is Ricci-flat, by applying the AdS/Ricci-flat correspondence, we found the corresponding AAdS form for it.
 Then for $D=10$ the renormalized holographic boundary stress tensor extracted.
 As we expected, the results show that the corresponding stress tensor are conserved and traceless.
-In that case there is not any conformal anomaly for the pointed theory that proves the lagrangian of the neutral blackfold is invariant under conformal transformation.
+In that case there is not any conformal anomaly for the pointed theory.
 Also it takes the form of ideal fluid with determined energy density and pressure. \\

-\textbf{Acknowledgment}\\ The authors would like to thank Borzoo Nazari for helpful discussion and comments in the subject of Brown-York stress energy tensor.